 3 Steps Cities Can Take to Evade Cyberattacks

-Shark offers several steps cities can take to combat ransomware and other cyberattacks.
+Shark offers several steps cities can take to combat cyberattacks like the Atlanta ransomware attack.

 First, they should have a third-party organization come in and execute a risk assessment.
 Governments need much better visibility into where they are vulnerable and need to identify the critical data they need to protect.
 Too often they don’t know how much data they have and where it’s stored.